-John Furness was a West Hartlepool coal trimmer who married the daughter of his employer, Averil Wilson.
-He established a provisions and grocery business.
+John Furness was a West Hartlepool coal trimmer.
+He married the daughter of his employer, Averil Wilson, and established a provisions and grocery business.

-His son, Christopher Furness (1852 – 1912), joined the family business at an early age.
-Under the leadership of Christopher’s elder brother Thomas, the provisions business developed into one of the largest of its kind in the North of England.
+Under the leadership of his eldest son Thomas Furness (1834 – 1905), the provisions business developed into one of the largest of its kind in the North of England.

 The firm was spending a significant amount on shipping costs, and in 1877 acquired its own vessels and inaugurated a regular service between Boston, Massachusetts and West Hartlepool.

-Differences of opinion saw Christopher’s older brother Thomas take full control of the provisions concern from 1882, while Christopher took over the shipping business.
+Differences of opinion saw Thomas Furness take full control of the provisions concern from 1882, and Christopher Furness took over the shipping business.
 Christopher Furness & Co was established as a private company with a capital of £100,000.

-The firm, with 18 wholly-owned steamers, and stakes in 21 other ships, merged with the West Hartlepool shipbuilding firm of Edward Withy & Co in 1891.
+Christopher Furness & Co, with 18 wholly-owned steamers and stakes in 21 other ships, merged with the West Hartlepool shipbuilding firm of Edward Withy & Co in 1891.
 The new concern, Furness Withy & Co, had a capital of £700,000.

 The British Maritime Trust, with 26 ships, was acquired in 1896.